 The average web app development costs

-Now that we’ve reviewed the factors that influence the web applications development cost, let’s get as close to the accurate figure as possible.
+Now that we’ve reviewed the factors that influence the web application development cost, let’s get as close to the accurate figure as possible.
 Remember the app complexity table earlier?
 We will add in the time and cost estimation with the average rate in Asia, $30 per hour, to get the approximate cost.

 |Time estimation||3-6 weeks||2-3 months||4-6 months|